-This apple rhubarb crunch recipe with oats dessert is amazing!
+This apple rhubarb crisp recipe with oats dessert is amazing!
 Using fresh or frozen fruit like our Cranberry Apple Cobbler, we added an Old Fashioned oatmeal crisp to the top.
 It is great for brunch, breakfast or a light dessert.

 Have you made a fresh rhubarb dessert?
 They’re easier than you think and great with other fresh fruits like apples or strawberries.
-We found some fresh rhubarb in the store and thought we’d make an apple rhubarb crunch dessert today! (affiliate links present)
+We found some fresh rhubarb in the store and thought we’d make an apple rhubarb crunch dessert today!

 Maybe it was something that was more commonly used “back then”.
 It must be because I had a hard time finding it in the store myself!
 SO, this year we are growing fresh rhubarb in our garden!